December 29, 2020 | Car Accidents

 During the latest reporting year in Texas, we know that 256,338 people were injured and 3,610 people lost their lives as a result of vehicle crashes, according to the Department of Transportation.
 While we do not have exact statistics on how many of these car accidents involved uninsured drivers, a recent survey by the Insurance Information Institute suggests that as much as 14% of all drivers in Texas are uninsured.

-If you or a loved one have suffered serious injuries and another party lacks an insurance policy, our car accident attorneys in Austin, TX can help recover compensation.
+If you or a loved one have suffered serious injuries and another party lacks an insurance policy, our car accident attorneys in Austin, TX or our truck accident attorneys in Austin can help recover compensation.